Bladder fiddle

 The bladder fiddle was a folk instrument used throughout Europe and in the Americas.
 The instrument was originally a simple large stringed fiddle (a musical bow) made with a long stick, one or more thick gut strings, and a pig's-bladder resonator.
 It was bowed with either a notched stick or a horsehair bow.

+The folk instrument was historically played by "wandering musicians" and beggars up to the early 19th century.
+Although it may be used in serious folk music it has also been used for humor.

-Changes in the instrument have produced two distinct variations.
-Besides the bowed instrument which has been preserved in the 21st century in Lithuania (and possibly Estonia and Flanders), a percussion instrument is used widely internationally, including Europe, North America and Australia.
+Changes in the instrument have produced two distinct modern variations.
+The traditional bowed instrument has been preserved into the 21st century in Lithuania as the pusline (and possibly Estonia and Flanders), producing sustained or rhythmic droning notes.
+The other variation, a percussion instrument, is used in folk music internationally, including Europe, North America and Australia, in which sound may imitate a drum roll and other percussive sounds.

 Evolution from fiddle to drum set

 The instrument was originally a fiddle.
 It used a flexible stick, a musical bow, as the instrument's body and neck.
 The resonator, at first an inflated animal bladder, was held between the stick and the bowstring.
 Versions in Poland, Lithuania and the Netherlands had as many as three strings, but pictures of the Flanders fiddle and the Nocturnal Serenade by Jan Steen show monochords (single-stringed instruments).
 In this configuration, the fiddle is played by drawing the bow over the string or strings; pressing down on the string changes the note.
 Having multiple strings allows a fiddler to accompany other instruments with simple patterns using one, two or three notes from open strings.
 Some variants of the instrument show a flexible stick, making the bowed-instrument a musical bow.
 Others, such as the Estonian and Lithuanian instruments, have rigid sticks, making the instrument a bar or stick zither.

 The instrument changed in some places.
 While the pig-bladder instrument can still be found in Lithuania today, in Holland the pig's bladder had been replaced by 1675 by a drum-like circle, wedged between the stick and a single gutstring, which resonated when the string was bowed.
 That version, the bumbass, was illustrated in the painting Nocturnal Serendade, by Dutch painter Jan Steen.